 13. Business Plan & Revenue Projections

-A Spanish-language digital marketing agency serving 21 countries represents a massive addressable market.
-The combined GDP of Spanish-speaking countries exceeds $7 trillion, and digital marketing spend across Latin America is growing at 15–20% annually — significantly faster than the mature US market.
+A Spanish-language digital marketing agency serving 21 countries addresses a massive and rapidly expanding market.
+The combined GDP of Spanish-speaking economies exceeds $7 trillion, and regional digital marketing spend is growing at 15–20% annually — materially faster than the mature US market, where growth has plateaued in the mid-single digits.

 Revenue Model

 AgenciaDeMarketing.org monetizes through monthly retainer contracts for ongoing digital marketing services.
-Typical service packages include:
+Representative service tiers include:

 • SEO & Content Marketing: $2,000–$8,000/month per client